boytchev/mannequin.js/docs/userguide.md

 The tips of the fingers are accessed via `l_fingers.tips` and `r_fingers.tips`.

-### Hiding body parts
+### Body modification

 Each body part could be hidden.
 This does not remove the body part and its graphical object from the figure, instead it is just not rendered in the frame.
 The method to hide a joint from a figure is:

 ``` javascript
 figure.joint.hide();
 ```

 where *joint* is the name of the body part to hide.
 Hidden body parts can still be rotated and this affects the other body parts attached to them.
 The following example hides both arms and both legs, but they are still preserved internally and used by elbows and knees ([live example](example-hide.html)):

 [<img src="snapshots/example-hide.jpg">](example-hide.html)